 Marcus Fedarko

 Hi!
-I'm a grad student in computer science at the
+I just graduated with a PhD in computer science from the

-methods for the assembly and visualization of microbiome sequencing
+research, I develop methods for the assembly and visualization of

 Before grad school I was an undergraduate student at the